ashishgupta251/AshishGupta251/README.md

 <div align="center">

 <p>

-I'm always open to collaborating on exciting projects, contributing to open source, and connecting with developers from around the world.
+I'm always open to connecting with developers, collaborating on interesting projects, and learning from the tech community.
 </p>

 <br>